Guantanamo lawyers want Obama to declassify CIA prison program

 Obama banned further use of waterboarding and other "enhanced interrogation techniques" shortly after taking office in 2009, calling them "torture."

-Army Brigadier General Mark Martins, the chief prosecutor in the case, declined to comment on the defence team's letter to Obama during a news conference after the hearing.
+Army Brigadier General Mark Martins, the chief prosecutor in the case, declined to comment on the defense team's letter to Obama during a news conference after the hearing.

 But he said issues of torture could arise during the trial.
 "The totality of the circumstances does include looking at prior treatment," Martins said.